davestearns/tutorials/src/building-blocks.md

 ## ML Models

 Many systems these days also use Machine Learning (ML) models to make predictions about the data they are processing, or the actions their users will likely take next.
 For example, a social media system might use ML models to predict tags for new images, or to screen new posts for malicious content.
+A payment system might use them to predict the probability of fraud, or the likelihood it will be declined.

-Sometimes these models can be run in-process with the main API servers, but it's more common to host these in their own internal API server that are then called by either the main API servers or a message queue consumer.
+Sometimes these models can be run in-process with the main API servers, but it's more common to host these in their own API server that are then called by either the main API servers or a message queue consumer.
 This is especially useful when you want to test new versions of a model: a small portion of requests can be routed to the new model, and its predictions can be compared to those made by the older model for the other requests.
 If the distributions of predictions is not what you expect, you can quickly switch back to the previous version without needing to update the callers.

 ![diagram of ML model server with multiple model versions](img/ml-model-server.png)